Aatikah-Sheikh/Red-Object-Detection/README.md

   * 'ssl'
   * 'email'
   * 'os'
+  * 'time'

-  * 'time'-(Recommended) A valid Gmail  account and App Password for SMTP Authentication.
+  -(Recommended) A valid Gmail  account and App Password for SMTP Authentication.

 ### How to use
 **Note** this project runs in simulation mode only and does not deploy directly onto the drone hardware.